Setting standards managing vSphere using best practices when the best effort is everywhere…

 Google is not a replacement for years of experience.

-There’s No Excuses for NOT Following Best Practices!
+There are No Excuses for NOT Following Best Practices!

-Fundamentally, this applies in every technology.
+Fundamentally, this applies to every technology.

-Storage, Network and Server vendors each have best practices that they recommend.
+Storage, Network, and Server vendors each have best practices that they recommend.

 These practices are learned through testing, trial, and error – then documented by the experts so we can benefit from their mistakes.